Yrmee/flask_app/README.md

 <br>

-### Report: Flask App continious deployment on a VPS with Github Actions.
+### Report: Flask App continuous deployment on a VPS with Github Actions.
 <br>

 1. 3 components here